Tefta Cami: Career

 From 1964 to 1967 she served as a director and deputy director in pedagogical high school "Demir Gashi" in Peshkopi.
-In 1970 she became a member and secretary of Albanian Party of Labour in Tirane.
+In 1970 she became a member and secretary of Albanian Party of Labour in Tirana.
 In 1976 Enver Hoxha appointed her as Minister of Culture and Education until 1987, two years after his death.

 Personal life

 After her removal from office, Tefta became a school principal again from 1987 to 1991.
 From 1993 to 2006 she became association president and board chair of an art high school.
 She married doctor Medi Cami.